KennethTrecy/peratorakka_client/README.md

 # Peratorakka Client
 A client for any Peratorakka server.

+## Purpose
+The purpose of this system is to track the cash flow and create financial statements automatically.
+The system allows the users (persons or businesses) to manage their financies.

+Screenshots of this project can be found in [author's post].
+Currently, there is no server available to access by common people.
+Yet, the instructions how to start the system can be found below.

 ## Origin
 Some parts of the repository was based from [`sveltekit`] branch of [Web Template].